Skip to Content

 I used to get a little nervous when packing because the zero waste and Boy Scout motto are one and the same: “Be prepared!”

-But, it’s difficult to be prepared when you have no idea where the open road will take you.
-And, traveling has the potential to produce a lot of waste.
+But, it’s difficult to be prepared when you have no idea where the open road will take you — and traveling has the potential to produce a lot of waste.
 Every gas station stop and meal can produce a bunch of plastic and paper waste.
+This makes eco friendly vacations feel impossible.

 • Every single challenge I face on short trips is tackled with these two waste busting items